 We do not prioritise children who receive the Universal funding nor those who pay session charges.

 For each criteria children who have been on the waiting list for the longest length of time will be given priority.
-We will do our best to inform you as soon as possible if it looks likely that you will not be allocated a space at the pre-school.

-There is no fee for registering/applying for a place and you will be informed by half way through the term before your child is due to start if you have been allocated a place.
+There is no fee for registering/applying for a place and you will be informed by half way through the term before your child is due to start if you have been offered a place.

-Subject to availability, we offer a maximum of 6 sessions (15hrs) a week to each child in the year before they start school most other children start on 2 – 3 sessions a week.
+Subject to availability, we offer a maximum of 6 sessions (15hrs) a week to each child in the year before they start school.
+Most other children start on 2 – 3 sessions a week.

 Only children in their final year before school can attend Swan sessions, these are typically limited to two sessions per week.

 Children who are attending both the morning and afternoon sessions are given priority on lunchtime sessions.